-Like most fish, they feed with insects, small worms, and planktons.
+Like most fish, they feed on insects, small worms, and plankton.
 They do great with flake food or even tubifex worms.
 While they are at the bottom of the tank, they will eat almost everything that falls down there.

 Zebra Danios are hardy fish that is often seen in community tanks.
 This is due to its peaceful nature and high level of activity.
 Although often purchased for their beauty, they are quite useful in the aquarium as they help keep the bottom clean by eating up leftover food.

 They are easy to care for when given the proper tank size and environment.
 You must ensure there will be enough space and hiding areas since the Zebra Fish like to stay close together.
 A 3 gallon tank is suitable for a group of 3-4 Zebra Fish.
 You can also combine it with other small fish that are suitable for a 3 gallon tank.

 With a 4-5 years lifespan, the Zebra Fish can be one of the longest-living species for your aquarium.
 Keeping your Zebra Fish healthy will ensure they live to their full life expectancy and keep you entertained along the way!